Efficient FBS Removal and Cell Concentration in Vero Cell Cultures

 Conclusions

-The UFMini system demonstrated effective concentration and PBS washing of Vero cells.
+and PBS washing of Vero cells.
 The low turbidity values in the supernatant indicated efficient collection of Vero cells in the concentrate with minimal breakthrough into the supernatant.
 Additionally, the UFMini system maintained high cell viability during both concentration and washing, as evidenced by a maximum observed loss of viability of only 1% across all runs.

 Multiple wash cycles proved more efficient in the removal of FBS, with a protein reduction of 89.6% from the Vero cell feed after six wash cycles.
 The process of settling and resuspending the cells in-between wash cycles enhanced the overall reduction of protein in the Vero cell feed.